nektro/zigmod/docs/zig.mod.md

-## `zig.mod` Reference
+## `zigmod.yml` Reference

-`zig.mod` is the main manifest that Zigmod will read to learn all about your application or package.
+`zigmod.yml` is the main manifest that Zigmod will read to learn all about your application or package.

-`zigmod.yml` is a valid alternative if needed.
+`zig.mod` is a valid legacy alternative.

 ### `id`
 - Type: `string`